therealcooperpark/hero/README.md

 ## QUESTIONS
-Feel free to email questions, concerns and scathing reviews to therealcooperpark@gmail.com
+Feel free to email questions, concerns, suggestions and scathing reviews to cjp1043@wildcats.unh.edu

 ## CITATION
 If you use this program, please cite: